-Also, Montana water quality standards do not currently contain specific provisions addressing nutrients (nitrogen and phosphorus), or detrimental modification of habitat or flow.
-However, these constituents and actions are all known to adversely affect beneficial uses under certain conditions or combination of conditions.
+Also, Montana water quality standards do not contain specific provisions addressing nutrients (nitrogen and phosphorus), or detrimental modification of habitat or flow.
+However, these factors are known to adversely affect beneficial uses under certain conditions or combination of conditions.
 The reference condition approach is used to determine if beneficial uses are supported when nutrients and flow or habitat modifications are present.

-Waterbodies that are used to determine reference conditions are not necessarily pristine or perfectly suited to giving the best possible support to all possible beneficial uses.
+Waterbodies used to determine reference conditions are not necessarily pristine or perfectly suited to giving the best possible support to all possible beneficial uses.
 Reference condition also does not reflect an effort to turn the clock back to conditions that may have existed before human settlement, but is intended to accommodate natural variations in biological communities, water chemistry, etc. due to climate, bedrock, soils, hydrology and other natural physiochemical differences.
-The intention is to differentiate between natural conditions and any widespread or significant alterations of biology, chemistry or hydrogeomorphology due to human activity.
+The intention is to differentiate between natural conditions and widespread or significant alterations of biology, chemistry or hydrogeomorphology due to human activity.
 Therefore, reference condition should reflect minimum impacts from human activities.
 It attempts to identify the potential condition that could be attained (given historical land use) by the application of reasonable land, soil and water conservation practices.
 DEQ realizes that presettlement water quality conditions usually are not attainable.

-Comparisons of conditions in a waterbody to conditions in a reference waterbody must be made during similar season and/or hydrologic conditions for both waterbodies.
+Comparisons of conditions in a waterbody to reference waterbody conditions must be made during similar season and/or hydrologic conditions for both waters.
 For example, the TSS of a stream at base flow during the summer should not be compared to the TSS of reference condition that would occur during a runoff event in the spring.
 In addition, a comparison should not be made to the lowest or highest TSS values of a reference site, which represent the outer boundaries of reference condition.